tolgaatrgt/word-game/README.md

 # INSTRUCTIONS
-- Click the start game button and then allow access for microphone.
+- Click the start button and then allow access for microphone.

 - All you have to do is find a word that begins with the last letter of the word which computer said.